raspberrypilearning/google-voice-aiy/en/step_8.md

 - Using a text editor or IDLE (**Menu** --> **Programming** --> **Python 3 (IDLE)**, open the file called `action.py`.
 You can find it in `/home/pi/voice-recognizer-raspi/src/action.py`.

-- Most of this file consists of instructions on how to use the kit, but if you scroll down, you will eventuall come to the following comments:
+- Most of this file consists of instructions on how to use the kit, but if you scroll down, you will eventually come to the following comments:

 	``` python
 	# =========================================